NeXt-Warning-System/documentation/xws-contact-api/design/api.md

 -> ContactLanguage - Contact can only have one language -> ContactStatus - denotes if contact is active or removed -> ContactUser - denotes user category of contact i.e. Public, Partner, Opt-out, Staff, System.
 Cannot by null and only one entry
+-> RegisteredDate - denotes time and date contact was added to the system.
+SHould be represented using [ISO 8601 standard](https://www.gov.uk/government/publications/open-standards-for-government/date-times-and-time-stamps-standard)
+-> RegisteredMethod - denotes methodof contact registration -> UpdateDate - denotes time and date contact was last updated in the system.
+SHould be represented using [ISO 8601 standard](https://www.gov.uk/government/publications/open-standards-for-government/date-times-and-time-stamps-standard)
 ~~~~

 Possible additions